 If you’re considering buying a new dog bed then beds with sides are a great way to help keep draughts out and look for beds that are slightly raised off the ground, avoiding your pet sleeping on a cold floor.

-Increasing your dogs food during very colder months is a good idea to help them increase body fat to keep them warm – but this needs to be decreased as soon as the weather changes to compensate any overfeeding.
+Increasing your dog’s food during very colder months is a good idea to help them increase body fat to keep them warm – but this needs to be decreased as soon as the weather changes to compensate for any overfeeding.
 You can always check the weight of your dog at the free weigh-ins that most good veterinary practices operate, particularly if your dog is large and you cannot pick your dog up to pop on the scales at home.